VictoriaMetrics/VictoriaMetrics/docs/vmagent.md

     	The number of number in the cluster of scrapers.
 It must be an unique value in the range 0 ... promscrape.cluster.membersCount-1 across scrapers in the cluster
   -promscrape.cluster.membersCount int
     	The number of members in a cluster of scrapers.
 Each member must have an unique -promscrape.cluster.memberNum in the range 0 ... promscrape.cluster.membersCount-1 .
 Each member then scrapes roughly 1/N of all the targets.
 By default cluster scraping is disabled, i.e. a single scraper scrapes all the targets
+  -promscrape.cluster.replicationFactor int
+    	The number of members in the cluster, which scrape the same targets.
+If the replication factor is greater than 2, then the deduplication must be enabled at remote storage side.
+See https://victoriametrics.github.io/#deduplication (default 1)
   -promscrape.config string
     	Optional path to Prometheus config file with 'scrape_configs' section containing targets to scrape.
 See https://victoriametrics.github.io/#how-to-scrape-prometheus-exporters-such-as-node-exporter for details
   -promscrape.config.dryRun